理由(=riyuu):How to make excuses & explain reasons in Japanese (Request Lesson)

 Ex. 昨日、A社の株を買いました。と言(い)いますのはその会社が利益をかなり出していると聞いたからです。

-=I bought stock in Company “A”.
-It is because I heard that company has been making a lot of profit.
+= I bought stock in Company “A”.
+Because I heard that company has been making a lot of profit.

 Ex. 「彼はどうしてそんなに私に意地悪するのかしら?